dirghayu101/sql-practice/2-notes/1-personal-notes/2-window-function.md

+# Window Function

 - So to try out window function, I have created a local PSQL environment.
 Let's try out different scripts and observe the results.
  Checkout `../scripts/1-init.sql` for the local DB.

 - I will be commenting my observations in the comments of these sql statements after running them:

  ```sql
  SELECT * FROM employee;
  SELECT * FROM department;